dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 NIL
 ```

-In future chapters I'll discuss other constructs that also serve as binding forms--any construct that introduces a new variable name that's usable only within the construct is a binding form.
+In future chapters I'll discuss other constructs that also serve as binding forms -- any construct that introduces a new variable name that's usable only within the construct is a binding form.

 For instance, in Chapter 7 you'll meet the DOTIMES loop, a basic counting loop.
 It introduces a variable that holds the value of a counter that's incremented each time through the loop.
 The following loop, for example, which prints the numbers from 0 to 9, binds the variable x: